wireapp/integration-docs/docs/02-manage-apps/03-regenerate-auth-token.md

 # Regenerate authentication token

-If your authentication token is lost or compromised, you can generate a new one.
+If your token is lost or compromised, generate a new one

 ## On desktop (macOS, Windows, or on Wire for web)